Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Einstein Equations and Conservation Laws

 The system of background Einstein equations and conservation laws for closed, flat, and open \textsc{flrw} universes filled with a perfect fluid with an energy-momentum tensor as defined by

 is represented by the following equations:

-It can be demonstrated that the $G_{0i}$ constraint equations and the $G_{ij}$ dynamical equations with $i\neq j$ are satisfied identically.
-The $G_{ii}$ dynamical equations are equivalent to the time derivative of the $G_{00}$ constraint equation (Friedmann equation) given by equation~(\ref{FRW3}).
-Therefore, the $G_{ij}$ dynamical equations can be omitted.
-The cosmological constant, $\Lambda$, the gravitational constant, $G_{\text{N}}$, and the speed of light, $c$, are fundamental constants.
+The $G_{0i}$ constraint equations and the $G_{ij}$ dynamical equations with $i\neq j$ are satisfied identically.
+The $G_{ii}$ dynamical equations are identical to the time derivative of the $G_{00}$ constraint equation (Friedmann equation)~(\ref{FRW3}).
+Therefore, the $G_{0i}$ and $G_{ij}$ equations can be omitted.
+The cosmological constant $\Lambda$, the gravitational constant $G_{\text{N}}$, and the speed of light $c$ are fundamental constants.

-The overdot is used to denote differentiation with respect to $x^0=ct$.
+The overdot denotes differentiation with respect to $x^0=ct$.
 The Hubble function $H$ is defined by $H:=\dot{a}/a$.
 For \textsc{flrw} universes, the Hubble function is given by $H = \tfrac{1}{3} \theta_\nul$, where $\theta_\nul$ is the background value of the expansion scalar $\theta:=u^{\mu}{}_{;\mu}$, where $u^\mu$ is the four-velocity $u^\mu:= c^{-1}U^\mu$, normalized to unity, $u^\mu u_\mu=1$.
-A semicolon is used to denote covariant differentiation with respect to the background metric tensor $g_{\nul\mu\nu}$ (\ref{eq:metric-flrw}).
+A semicolon denotes covariant differentiation with respect to the background metric tensor $g_{\nul\mu\nu}$ (\ref{eq:metric-flrw}).
 The equations~(\ref{FRW2}) and~(\ref{FRW2a}) represent the energy density conservation law and the particle number conservation law, respectively.
-It is crucial to highlight that the variable $w$ in Eq.~(\ref{FRW2}) is an abbreviation for $p_{\nul}/\varepsilon_{\nul}$, and it does not represent the equation of state.
-The spatial parts of the background Riemann tensor, ${^3\!}R^i_{\nul jkl}$, the Ricci curvature tensor, ${^3\!}R^i_{\nul j}$, and its contraction, ${^3\!}R_\nul$, are given by the following expressions:
+The variable $w$ in Eq.\,(\ref{FRW2}) is an abbreviation for $p_{\nul}/\varepsilon_{\nul}$, and it does not represent an equation of state.